 The Bristol Mercury, reporting in October 1842 noted that the prison was so damp that on occasion, water would stream down the walls:

-When a prisoner died after being sentenced to six months hard labour, the cruel conditions of the prison were severely criticised, especially since this was the second such death which had taken place and was being attributed to the rigorous and unwholesomeness of Northleach gaol.
+When a prisoner died after being sentenced to six months of hard labour, the cruel conditions of the prison were severely criticised, especially since this was the second such death that had taken place and was being attributed to the rigorous and unwholesomeness of Northleach gaol.

 The regime was so harsh, the Morning Chronicle reported in 1843, that when one inmate was required to give evidence in court, he had to be ‘wheeled in’ a wheelchair because he was that weak and unable to stand and in fact, soon after expired!

 Conditions must have been similar for Michael Armstrong, and I bet he wished nightly that his sentence had been more lenient.

 A Body Found Lying Naked In The Churchyard